Skip to content

 +

 Yes, but just the bare minimum to keep them from drying out as they won't be consuming much.
-As needed, but a rough suggestion would be about once a month.
+Water them as needed, but a rough suggestion would be about once a month.
+To check, stick your finger in the soil and see if the top 1-2 inches is dry.
+If the soil is dry, water thoroughly and be sure the soil dries out before watering again.

 Once I dig up my mums for the winter, do I need to insulate the pots they are in if the temperature gets really low?